 Patient Registration

-Definitions
+Overview

-Patient Registration is the process of registering a person for the episode of care.
+Patient Registration is the process of registering checking-in a person to initiate the episode of care.
 Patient registration takes place in various healthcare settings and at the various functions of the episode of care as described below.
-Patient registration can be done by patient himself and/or by the designated (authorized) patient’s representative (parent, guardian, caregiver, decision-maker, etc.).
-Patient registration is administered by the registration staff.
-In addition, insurance verifier is involved in verifying payment information.
-Data collected during the registration process include those provided by the patient/representative as well as received/uploaded from the various data sources, e.g., Electronic Health Record (EHR) systems, payor systems, Health Information Exchanges (HIE) and other.
+Patient registration can be done by patient and/or by the designated (authorized) patient’s representative (parent, guardian, caregiver, decision-maker, etc.).
+Registration department (or Patient Access, or Admitting departments) is responsible for management of patient registration activities.
+In some situations for an unknown patient (e.g., trauma unknown patient, unconscious patient, patient with acute condition (stroke, heart attack), child who was brought up to the emergency department without a representative), patient registration can be conducted by other authorized staff, e.g., clinicians.
+The patient (or representative) provides registration information to the registration staff verbally, via facility registration portal/kiosk, or phone interview.
+In addition, insurance verifier is involved in verifying payment information as a part of the patient registration process.
+Data collected during the registration process include those provided by the patient/representative as well as received/uploaded from the various data sources, e.g., Electronic Health Record (EHR) systems, payor systems, Health Information Exchanges (HIE) and other (see technical Actor list below).

-Information collected at the registration initiates the creation of a new episode of care records.
+Information collected at the registration initiates the creation of a new episode of care record.
 This information will be further used at the next functions of the episode of care (assessment, testing, diagnosis & care plan, medication management and discharge).

 Specific information collected during registration includes:

-Demographics (Patient, Facility, Provider and Encounter)
+Demographics (Patient, Facility, Provider, Payor/Guarantor and Episode of Care)

 Chief Complaint/Reason for Visit

-Insurance information including billing data from the payors and remittance Reconciliation and Denials Management, if needed
+Insurance information including billing data from the payors and remittance, as appropriate

-Payment (charge capture)
+Payment information (charge capture)

-Audit Record (Who, When, Why, How information was obtained and released
+Audit Record (Who, When, Why, How information was obtained and released).

+This information is to be input into the Registration–Admission, Discharge, and Transfer (R-ADT) System as well as other health information systems (HIS) as appropriate.
+Use Case description below shows how specific information from the list above is generated by the workflow step.
+Detail list of data element by information category is provided in Data Specification section below.

 Specific actions conducted by the registration and insurance verification staff include (FROM DARYCE):

-Demographic information verification and correction as needed
+Demographic information collection, verification and correction as needed

-Information retrieval (access) from various sources
+Data capture (input) and information retrieval (access) from various sources

 Information reconciliation and verification (master patient index (MPI) management, census reconciliation)